senputra/maze-runner/README.md

 ## Introduction

 **Maze Runner** is a First Person Shooter (FPS) game that runs on a terminal window.
 Player will get to choose between an easy maze or a difficult one.
 The rule is simple.
 Find the red door in the maze and escape as fast as possible.
 The player is only allowed to use the map a limited number of time.
-The time taken to finish a single is also recorded.
+The time taken to finish a round is also recorded.

 Personally, I made this project to learn more about the usage of the very basic **state machine** in python and also the rendering technique that many game engines use, **Ray Tracing**.